ideckia/mobile_client/README.md

 This app only shows the server state and executes actions in the server when clicked elements.
 Really nothing happens in this app, basically is a remote control.

+## Gestures

+Some gestures support was added:

+* Horizontal swipe, from left to right: Goes to the previous directory
+* Vertical swipe, from top to bottom: Goes to the main directory

 ## Log view

 Touch the screen with three fingers to show the log.
 In this view there are to buttons in the top-right corner: